johndylanaudio/johndylanaudio.github.io/opensource.md

 Okay, so what does that mean, and how is it actually different?

-Well, you are allowed to do all of the following:

-- Remix or samples our songs all you want, release the results, and even charge people for your work, without ever paying us anything.
+It means you can use the multitrack information that I take care to include with every release, to remix or samples my songs all you want, release the results, and even charge people for your work, without ever paying us anything.
+All I ask is for attribution.

-- Feel free to use the multitrack information that we take care to include with every release, or download the literal multitrack masters (in Steinberg Cubase format), which should make sampling and remixing much easier
-- Let us know about what you made, and [we'll sell it on our site for you, forwarding you the money](#submit-stuff).
-  Or just sell it on your site and don't worry about getting it on our site, and keep all the money.
-- Edit our site to include your ideas, contributions, merch, recordings, pictures, remixes, whatever.
-  It's on GitHub at https://github.com/thesungods/thesungods.github.io/
-- Record our shows and sell the recordings on our site
-- As you would with an open-source programming project, check out how it was made by listening to the multitracks, or watching the video we took of the recording process for each song.
+If you wanna get all legalese about it, [read about the Creative Commons Attribution License](https://creativecommons.org/licenses/by/2.0/).

 ## Are there any restrictions on what I can do with your music?